konnov/protocols-made-fun/_posts/2025-03-09-random-walks.md

 the length of the longest shortest path between any two reachable states (read it again!).

-As you can see in Table 1, these transition systems are not that tiny as in the workers example, but they are actually small by the model checking standards.
-Surprisingly, they are sophisticated enough to challenge random walks!
-**Distributed protocols are hard.**
+As you can see from Table 1, these transition systems are not tiny, but they are actually small by the model checking standards.
+Surprisingly, they are sophisticated enough to challenge random walks! **Distributed protocols are hard.**

 <figure markdown="1">